end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 # CloudUnit server installation

 You are reading the right guide if you want to set up a CloudUnit server, in order to use it frequently.
+We hope to provide a simple installation following KISS principles.

 ## Requirements